fireteam/curlish/docs/index.rst

 with oauth.

 curlish comes for the rescue.
 It is able to remember access tokens for you and inject it into requests.
+Facebook comes preconfigured so you can start using it right away.

 How it Looks
 ------------